idfly/simplifi-frontend/README.md

-Simplifi
+Simplifi frontend app
 ===

 The application is inherited from PancakeSwap application.

-Added the ability to use two web3 connections simultaneously, download the lists of tokens for each chain, implemented interactions with dex contracts to
+Added the ability to use two web3 connections simultaneously, download the lists of tokens for each chain, implemented interactions with dex contracts to:
 1. add liquidity;
 2. remove liquidity;
 3. swap tokens from one chain to another.